uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/analyze-data.md

 ### Getting Files into the Workspace programmatically

 In order to download data files directly and programmatically from a Gen3 data commons into your workspace, install and use the [gen3-client][gen3 client] in a terminal window from your Workspace.
 Launch a terminal window by clicking on the “New” dropdown menu, then click on “Terminal”.
+General instructions for use of the Gen3 client can be found [here][gen3_client_instructions].

 From the command line, download the latest [Linux version of the gen3-client][linux gen3 client] using the `wget` command.
 Next, unzip the archive and add it to your path: